Chapter 1 : Abraxas Malfoy and a Christmas Past

 “I don’t want another dog.
 I want Stella!”
 He had yelled back through tearful eyes.

 And when they filled the manor with gifts the following year, they couldn’t get him to open a single one that year either.
 They ended up opening them for him and showing him all the wonderful things that other kids would die for.
 But he wasn’t the least bit interested.

-“I’m sorry, alright.
+“Alright, Draco, I apologize.
 Is that what you want me to do?
 Beg you for forgiveness?”
-Lucius finally said.
+Lucius quipped uneasily.
 “That dog attacked me.”

 “She was only defending me.”
-He replied quietly.
+Draco replied quietly.